faizkhan77/Neural-Network-from-scratch/README.md

 ## Contact

-For any questions or suggestions, please feel free to contact me at [your email address].
+For any questions or suggestions, please feel free to contact me at faizkhan.net7@gmail.com.